 Despite its stature, the Filberg House has seen a tumultuous history.
 First, was the sudden passing of the original owner prior to its completion, followed decades later by an unfortunate renovation that rendered much of the architecture unrecognizable, and then the heartfelt and painstaking restoration back to Erickson’s original modernist vision by a neighbour turned subsequent owner.
 If not for the latter interest and care in reviving the original design, this icon of West Coast Modernism may have been lost forever.
 It is the story of an iconic house whose architecture and surrounding grounds have not benefited from any level of historical protection, but should.
-While there is no current cause for concern, the house has recently been in the news due to a change of ownership.
-It is, therefore, worth reiterating that the significance and legacy of Erickson’s Filberg House, on the historical and cultural milieu of modern architecture and Canada’s west coast, cannot be overstated.
+The significance and legacy of Erickson’s Filberg House, on the historical and cultural milieu of modern architecture and Canada’s west coast, cannot be overstated.
 Its continued care is paramount.

 - Sale of ‘Canada’s most fabulous house’ worries Arthur Erickson fans, Maryse Zeidler.
 August 30, 2020.
 CBC News.